|Author: Tser||Last edit: 4/19/2020|

 Keep in mind many slug and snail species have absolutely tiny offspring, which can get out of the tiniest holes.
 Mesh as fine as fabric may be necessary to keep them in.

 To prevent reproduction, finding and destroying eggs is the easiest choice.

 Finally, it may be legal to keep slugs and snails but not breed them.
 Be sure to look up your local laws on the subject.

 One of the most common questions I get asked, especially in the winter, is where one can purchase terrestrial slugs and snails.
 There is no easy way to do so.

 Selling and buying most terrestrial slugs and snails is regulated by the government.
-In order to buy or sell them in many states, you must have a USDA permit (available for download from Carolina Biological Supply).
-If you do wish to apply for such a permit (and succeed in getting one), you can then purchase the land slugs and snails specified in your application from biological supply companies such as Carolina Biological Supply or Niles Biological Supply".
+In order to buy or sell them in many states, you must have a USDA permit.
+If you do wish to apply for such a permit (and succeed in getting one), you can then purchase the land slugs and snails specified in your application from biological supply companies such as Carolina Biological Supply or Niles Biological Supply.

 Alternately, you may be interested in keeping aquatic snails.
-Some breed like crazy (and then you're faced with what to do with the offspring) but others, like the apple and mystery snails, are quite managable.
+Some breed too readily and become pests, but others, like nerite, apple, and mystery snails, are quite manageable.
 Most have no regulations attached to their purchase or sale, and many can be acquired at a local pet shop.
 Mystery snails even come in a variety of colors.
-If you are interested in purchasing and keeping an aquatic snail, Applesnail.net has excellent information on caring for them.
+If you are interested in purchasing and keeping an aquatic snail, AppleSnail.net has excellent information on caring for them.